Swans • leaving meaning. (YG63)

-2xLP - Back in stock available to ship now - (includes special insert, 18”x24” poster and download card with all extended mixes and additional track.
+2xLP - (includes special insert, 18”x24” poster and download card with all extended mixes and additional track.
 Please note some tracks on the vinyl release have been edited for length)

 2xCD (extended mixes and additional track)

 Both CD and 2xLP are double printed and embossed on raw cardboard stock.

 Unsigned copies also available though Mute in the UK.

 Read a review here: http://freq.org.uk/reviews/swans-leaving-meaning/